The Revelation of Jesus Christ:

 pray with the Psalms—intensely emotional prayers

 Although some scholars question David’s authorship of the Psalms, it remains indisputable that many of the Psalms address themes related to events that occurred during the period when David ruled over the descendants of Jacob.
-Reading and praying with the Psalms offers insight into the minds and hearts of people who lived during the time of David—and long afterward as well.
+Reading and praying with the Psalms offers insight into the minds and hearts of people who lived during the time of David—and who lived long afterward as well.
 These prayers express universal human feelings every bit as relevant to us in the present day as when the Psalms first were composed.

 don’t get confused—Psalms numbering varies